Gravdal, Nordland

 Gravdal is a village in Vestvågøy Municipality in Nordland county, Norway.
 It is located on the island of Vestvågøya in the central part of the Lofoten archipelago, north of the Arctic Circle.
 The village is situated along the shore of the Buksnesfjorden, about 3 km southwest of the town of Leknes.
-The village also lies approximately 72 km west of the town of Svolvær and 63 km east of the village of Å in Moskenes.
-Historically, the village was the administrative centre of the old Buksnes municipality which existed from 1838 until 1963.
+The village also lies approximately 72 km west of the town of Svolvær and 63 km east of the village of Å in Moskenes Municipality.
+Historically, the village was the administrative centre of the old Buksnes Municipality which existed from 1838 until 1963.

-The 1.27 km2 village has a population (2018) of 1,663 which gives the village a population density of 1309 PD/km2.
+The 1.27 km2 village has a population (2023) of 1,662 and a population density of 1309 PD/km2.

 Gravdal has gone from being a small trade center on the island to becoming mostly a residential village.
 Today, there is a grocery store, kindergarten, primary school, and several small businesses.
 Nordland Hospital and the Nordland School of Fisheries are both located in Gravdal and have been major economic centers of Gravdal for a very long time, along with the Gravdal port.
 The more than 100-year-old Buksnes Church, which was built in 1905 in dragestil style, is located in the village.

+Culture & Arts

+Gravdal Gangstaz is a rap group from Gravdal known for blending hip-hop with the traditions and dialect of Lofoten.
+Since their formation in 2002, they have created music that celebrates the region's coastal culture, capturing the spirit of island and fishing communities.
+Their most popular song, “Den store brennvinsdagen”, highlights the historic March 25th celebration tied to the Lofotfisket annual fishing season, reflecting the group’s mission to preserve and modernize local traditions.